mallocator/Elasticsearch-Exporter/README.md

 	// From database to file or vice versa node exports.js -a localhost -i index1 -t type1 -f filename node exports.js -g filename -b foreignhost -i index2 -t type2

+    // If memory is an issue pass these parameters and the process will try to run garbage collection node --nouse-idle-notification --expose-gc exporter.js ...

 # Requirements